Karen Brewer-Mixon, Ph.D.

 • Chief Resident 1991, UT Southwestern Graduate Clinical Psychology Program

-• Interdisciplinary Research Grant Award 2017
+• School of Health Professions Interdisciplinary Research Award 2017

 Books & Publications